prasannavl/WinApi/README.md

 **Nuget:**
 > Install-Package WinApi

-Platform: `netstandard 1.2`

 ### Articles
-- <a href="https://www.prasannavl.com/2016/09/introducing-winapi-the-evolution/">Introducing WinApi: The Evolution</a>
+- <a href="https://www.prasannavl.com/2016/10/introducing-winapi-the-evolution/">Introducing WinApi: The Evolution</a>
-- <a href="https://www.prasannavl.com/2016/09/introducing-winapi-basics/">Introducing WinApi: Basics</a>
+- <a href="https://www.prasannavl.com/2016/10/introducing-winapi-basics/">Introducing WinApi: Basics</a>
-- <a href="https://www.prasannavl.com/2016/09/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia">Introducing WinApi: Graphics with Direct3D, D2D1, GDI, OpenGL and Skia</a>
+- <a href="https://www.prasannavl.com/2016/10/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia">Introducing WinApi: Graphics with Direct3D, D2D1, GDI, OpenGL and Skia</a>

 ### Packages
 - **`WinApi`** - The core package that contains all the methods, helpers, and the tiny `WinApi.Windows` namespace.